rohannair2022/quick-gather/README.md

 - Database and ORMs : PostgreSQL, SQLAlchemy
 - Tools : AWS S3

+## Design & SQL Relationships

-## Backend
+## Extra Backend Details :
+> In this section, I'll walk you through the structure of the backend architecture and a detailed implementation of a few selected features.

 I opted for Flask to develop my REST API backend interface.
 The primary reason for selecting this framework was its microservice architecture.
 I wanted to avoid the predefined backend structure typical of frameworks like Django.
 My goal was to have the freedom to explore, learn, and gradually incorporate new features along with CRUD operations into the website as I progressed.
-I will discuss some of the following features I implemented in the site along with the REST Api Architecture :
+I will discuss a few of the many features I implemented in the site along with the REST Api Architecture :

 - ### Architecture
     I chose to implement a microservice architecture using REST APIs with the flask_restx library.
 To structure the application, I divided the api namespaces into three primary categories: